mbari78/DL_for_Sorghum_Yield_Prediction/README.md

 ## Setup

 This repository contains large files, for which Git LFS needs to be installed from [here](https://docs.anaconda.com/miniconda/miniconda-install/).
 The large files must be pulled via `git lfs pull` after cloning this repo.
 Though optional, we highly recommend to download and install Miniconda from [here](https://docs.anaconda.com/miniconda/miniconda-install/) and create a conda environment for running this codebase.
-Run the following command to install all the necessary libraries in your desired environment:
+Moreover, you must install PyTorch from the official website in your desired environment by following the instructions given [here](https://pytorch.org/) for your OS and CUDA version.
+Once PyTorch is installed, run the following command after cloning the repo to install necessary packages:

 ```
 pip install -r requirements.txt